 James Bond (Daniel Craig) traveled to Rome to attend funeral of Marco Sciarra – the criminal he killed in Mexico at the beginning of ‘Spectre’.
 After the ceremony he visited and seduced Sciarra’s widow Lucia (Monica Belucci).
 She told him about the meeting of criminal organisation called Spectre in Palazzo Cardenza.
 007 joined the meeting by pretending to be one of the organisation members.
 Bond had been recognized and had to escape the meeting.
 Car chase with 007 in Aston Martin DB10 and Mr. Hinx in Jaguar C-X75 began.

-Aston Martin DB10 on the way to the Spectre meeting was filmed on Passeggiata del Gianicolo in Rome.
-In aerial view of the capital of Italy there was a Blenheim Palace added by visual effects team.Film crew was working at Blenheim Palace in February 2015.
-The interior however was filmed in Pinewood Studios.
+An Aston Martin DB10 en route to a Spectre meeting was filmed on Rome’s Passeggiata del Gianicolo.
+An aerial view of the Italian capital was added by the visual effects team, which included Blenheim Palace.
+The film crew worked on scenes in the courtyard of Blenheim Palace in February 2015.
+Interior scenes were filmed at Pinewood Studios.

 Bond’s car pulled into the Blenheim Palace Great Court through the narrow gatein the east wing (see photo below).
 The Great Court was filled with super-expensive cars.
 To light them the film crew used two 40-by-40 feet soft boxes.